-Accounting and Finance for International Business BSc Top-Up 2021/22 entry
+Accounting and Finance for International Business BSc (Hons) top-upStudy level: Undergraduate

-Do you speak another language?
-If finance piques your interest too, then international accounting could be an ideal potential future career option for you.
+Do you speak another language and are you interested in accounting and finance?
+Then international accounting and finance could be an ideal potential future career option for you.

 Primarily targeted at international students, this course is designed with a specific focus on accounting and finance in an international context, incorporating the study of English language for business, to better prepare you for potential global career options in areas such as business, accountancy or financial management.